erg-lang/erg/doc/EN/syntax/01_literal.md

 {}, {1}, {1, 2, 3}, {"1", "2", "1"}, ...
 ```

-As a difference from `Array` literals, duplicate elements are removed in `Set`.
+As a difference from `List` literals, duplicate elements are removed in `Set`.

 ```python
 assert {1, 2, 1} == {1, 2}